torvalds/linux/Documentation/filesystems/ext4/group_descr.rst

 If the meta_bg feature flag is set, then several block groups are grouped together into a meta group.
-Note that in the meta_bg case, however, the first and last two block groups within the larger meta group contain only group descriptors for the groups inside the meta group.

-flex_bg and meta_bg do not appear to be mutually exclusive features.
+Note that in the meta_bg case, however, the superblock and a single block group descriptor block is placed at the beginning of the first, second, and last block groups in a meta-block group.
+The flex_bg and meta_bg features are not mutually exclusive.

 In ext2, ext3, and ext4 (when the 64bit feature is not enabled), the
 block group descriptor was only 32 bytes long and therefore ends at